 5. Steps to building an effective procurement strategy

 Building an effective procurement strategy is essential for any business.
 Here are some steps that can help you build an effective procurement strategy:

 - Identify the needs: The first step is to identify the needs of the business and determine the best suppliers to meet those needs.

-- Analyze the market: The second step is to analyze the market and determine the best suppliers to meet the needs of the business.
+- Analyse the market: The second step is to analyse the market and determine the best suppliers to meet the needs of the business.

 - Establish partnerships: The third step is to establish partnerships with the best suppliers in order to ensure the highest quality goods and services at the best price.